kumuluz/kumuluzee/README.md

 To choose your KumuluzEE extensions include them as your dependencies.
 You can find the available implementations and options at their respected project pages.

-## Pack and run microservice as uber JAR
+## Pack and run microservice as Uber JAR

-KumuluzEE (since version 2.4) provides support for packing and running microservices as uber JARs.
+KumuluzEE (since version 2.4) provides support for packing and running microservices as Uber JARs.
 It also includes a Maven plugin that correctly packages the microservice.

-To package a Kumuluz EE microservice into an "uber" JAR, you need to add the following plugin declaration into your REST module pom.xml:
+To package a Kumuluz EE microservice into an Uber JAR, you need to add the following plugin declaration into your REST module pom.xml:

 ```xml